 Hydrogen (H2) production and utilization

-Metal-hydrogen or metal-nitrogen interaction
+Metal-hydrogen and metal-nitrogen interaction

 Thin-metal composite fabrication